tpwo/pyzet/docs/README.md

 history.
-In order to completely remove it, you need to purge it completely from the Git history which means that you need to rewrite it (i.e. remove any commit that involved adding/editing such zettel, and rebase commits that happened later.)
+In order to completely remove it, you need to purge it completely from the Git history which means that you need to rewrite it (i.e. remove any commit that involved adding/editing such zettel, and rebase commits that happened later).

 ## More interaction with Git repo